040code/040code/_posts/2017-07-08-bezier-in-clojurescript.md

 	- Draw Bézier curves with 3 control points
 - Draw the actual curves and points

-Since `Clojure` is a hosted language, it must be able to access its host language and libraries. `Clojure` and `ClojureScript` have good [interop documentation](http://cljs.github.io/api/syntax/#dot) so I won't go into detail here, but we're basically using these forms in this blog:
+Since `Clojure` is a hosted language, it must be able to access its host platform and libraries. `Clojure` and `ClojureScript` have good [interop](https://clojure.org/reference/java_interop) [documentation](http://cljs.github.io/api/syntax/#dot) so I won't go into detail here, but we're basically using these forms in this blog:

 - `js/document`       => the global document object
 - `(.beginPath ctx)`  => `ctx.beginPath()`